vdaas/vald/docs/user-guides/configuration.md

 #### Discoverer request duration

 `gateway.lb.gateway_config.discoverer.duration` represents a frequency to send requests to discoverer.
-If discoverer's CPU utilization is too high, try to make this value longer or reduce the number of LB gateway pods.
+If discoverer's CPU utilization is too high, make this value longer or reduce the number of LB gateway pods.

 ```yaml
 gateway: